chromaway/esplix-samples/documentation/esplix-server-api.rst

 Esplix Server API
 ====================

-Esplix Server API methods are called through JSON-RPC.
+Esplix Server API methods are called through JSON-RPC (specifically, JSON-RPC 2.0 over HTTP).

-When using an external JSON RPC clients, the context of a contract is referenced using the URL of the server.
+A single server can work with multiple user contexts, each of which might have different set of contract instances and different blockchain connection.
+The context of a contract is referenced using the URL of the server.

-Example: ``http://localhost:5535/alice/jsonrpc`` is the server's JSON-RPC URL while ``alice`` is the name of the context.
+Example: ``http://localhost:5535/alice/jsonrpc`` is the server's JSON-RPC URL corresponding to context named  ``alice``.

 Functions
 -----------